Zhengqbbb/qbb.sh/pages/posts/2022-12-26-cz-git-czg-journey.md

 ### Command-line completion

 ==completion is great in command line interaction==.
-Common operating methods is using <kbd>Tab</kbd> or <kbd>→</kbd> to complete the information.<br>
+Common operating way is using <kbd>Tab</kbd> or <kbd>→</kbd> to complete the information.<br>
-Based on dynamic configuration method.
+Based on dynamic configuration way.
 We can have many feature, such as completing the pre-message template or completing the number of the ISSUE

 The most classic example in [Element-Plus](https://github.com/element-plus/element-plus) component library, which has very strict requirements for component commit, except for the need to type `components` as the scope, it is also need to add the component name on prefix subject <br> e.g: